Contents

 Alumni/Graduates

-Apart from OIRA tracking the number of students in, or graduates of, a degree-granting unit, and apart from the Alabama Alumni Association tracking alumni (the alumni office can be of assistance in developing a database of graduates/mailing lists, so long as a unit is not aiming to fund raise — if so, contact the Arts and Sciences Development Office first to learn rules and procedures), a department should develop ways of tracking the number of students in all of its degree programs, the number of graduates it produces annually (counting Fall, Spring, and Summer as one academic year, rather than counting per calendar year), as well as its graduates.
+This effort is separate from OIRA tracking the number of students in, or graduates of, a degree-granting unit, and apart from the Alabama Alumni Association tracking alumni.
+The alumni office can be of assistance in developing a database of graduates/mailing lists, so long as a unit is not aiming to fundraise.
+(If seeking fundraising opportunities, first contact the Arts and Sciences Development Office to learn rules and procedures.)

 Department Advisory Boards

+Much like the College’s Leadership Board, these groups are often comprised of graduates and friends of the unit who have an interest in supporting its activities, students, graduates, and faculty.

 Chairs are encouraged to consider establishing departmental advisory boards.
-Much like the College’s Leadership Board, these groups are often comprised of graduates of the unit who may or may not live within the region, and friends of the unit who have an interest in supporting its activities, students, graduates, and faculty.
-Although fund raising is an important activity with which such boards can assist, this is hardly the only role such advisory boards can play in the life of a unit.

-Chairs interested in exploring the possibilities of establishing such advisory boards, and the contributions they can make to their unit, must first contact the Arts and Sciences Development Office to learn the steps required and the details of the College’s expectations for such boards and their membership.
-For more information on establishing a department advisory board, consult “Guidelines for Department Support Groups” linked from the Resources page in eChairs.
+If interested in exploring the possibilities of establishing such advisory boards, chairs must first contact the Arts and Sciences External Affairs group to learn the steps required and the details of the College’s expectations for such boards and their membership.

 Curriculum and Assessment